 CC (College Council) – This council makes up one half of the Student Government Assembly.
 It is made up of 17 college students from all four years.

 Copy Code – This code is required by the photocopiers in the Student Activities Center in order to bill your account directly for copies made.
 You can request your copy code from the staff in the Student Activities Center if you are the Primary or Secondary Contact for your RSO.

 CORSO- The Committee on Recognized Student Organizations.
 This committee is made up of Student Government and RSO representatives and is advised by the Center for Leadership and Involvement.
 This committee deals with many RSO issues including new organization applications and the annual RSO awards.

 CSF – The Community Service Fund.
-This is a funding body that will allocate part of the Student Activities Fee toward events that are focused on community service.
+This is a funding body that allocates part of the Student Government funding towards events that are focused on community service.
 Any RSO can apply for this funding even if they aren’t a CSRSO.

 CSRSO – Community Service Recognized Student Organization

 Faculty/Staff Advisor – A faculty or staff person at the University of Chicago who has agreed to sponsor your RSO and is ideally utilized as a resource to help shape your mission and goals based on his/her professional expertise.

 GC (Graduate Council) - This council makes up half of the Student Government Assembly.
 It is made up of 17 graduate/ professional students from all schools and divisions.